m-thirumal/aws-cloud-tutorial/vpc/vpc peering.md

 # VPC Peering b/w accounts

+1. Go to VPC service and create `VPC and More`

-1. Make sure both VPC are in different CIDR range
+!> Make sure both VPC are in different CIDR range

-2. Go to VPC -> VPC peering and enter the another account ID and VPC ID.
+2. Then, go to VPC -> `Peering Connection` and enter the another account ID and VPC ID.

 3. Accept the request from the another account